 Welcome to your Osceola County, Florida Emergency Management Website.
 As the Director of Emergency Management for Osceola County, I have the privilege and responsibility to work with Emergency Management staff and many great partners across the county and the state to develop and maintain a world-class emergency management program for Osceola County.

-Since 1979, with the establishment of the Federal Emergency Management Agency (FEMA), World War I era Civil Defense has become known as Emergency Management.
 The concept for handling all disasters, both natural and manmade and their consequences is called Comprehensive Emergency Management.
 Osceola County has built a robust Comprehensive Emergency Management Program over the years, and the program continues to evolve as the demographics and dynamics of our community and the threats that we face evolve.

 The goal of Emergency Management is to save lives, prevent injuries, and to protect property and the environment if an emergency occurs.
 Our mission includes the development and coordination of the County's whole community approach to Emergency Management, enabling effective preparation for efficient response and recovery from all hazards that face our community in order to save lives, reduce human suffering and economic loss.
 To accomplish this, the Office of Emergency Management: